 I have been turning this question over in my mind ever since my friend first raised it: is it possible to change your spending habits for the better and for good but for the minimum of effort?
 Tartan Thrifty is my attempt to find an answer.

 Tartan Thrifty’s Thrifty Habits

-I spent a lot of time pondering.
 I looked back at my more thrifty life stages and tried to pinpoint what had helped me stay in the black then.
-I spent even more time researching.
+I spent time researching.
 I trawled the internet for thrifty tips and frugal ideas, noting what strategies seemed to be working for other people.
 I spent months analysing.
 I wrote lists, sketched mind-maps, drew complicated diagrams.
 I developed a set of guiding Thrifty Principles.
-Gradually, I drew up a list of all the habits I figured would help Team Tartan to reduce its running costs.
+Gradually, I drew up a list of all the Thrifty Habits I figured would help Team Tartan to reduce its running costs.
 In January of 2014 I launched Tartan Thrifty to keep me on track and prompt me to keep thinking about how to bed in my new habits.
 And I finally got on with introducing my new, thrifty habits.

 Has it been easy?
 Uh… no. I raced to introduce new habits and overwhelmed myself.
 Some habits made big savings and some – not always the ones I expected – made disappointingly little difference.
 I found some habits a joy to adopt and others sheer drudgery.
 I struggled to keep track of which habits to fit in when – hence the Thrifty Habits Planner that now lives on my kitchen wall.
 But I had gone public and couldn’t face the embarrassment of just giving up.
 So I kept at it.